 Serbia shares its borders with Hungary, Romania, Bulgaria, North Macedonia, Croatia, Bosnia and Herzegovina, Montenegro and Kosovo, a country it doesn't recognize.
 This Balkan country is famous for Rakija (homemade fruit brandy) and Slivovitza (a very strong spirit).
 Beyond the alcoholic content of its local beverages, there are a few things travelers should know before they go.

 For a country that's slowly emerging from years of war and internal security issues, Serbia is relatively safe when it comes to crime.
-As in most countries, travellers should take precautions and remember if it doesn't feel right, then it probably isn't.
+Like elsewhere, travelers should take common-sense precautions.

-Belgrade does not have high levels of street crime, but pick-pocketing and purse snatchings do occur., and of course, tourists are prime targets.
+Belgrade does not have high levels of street crime, but pick-pocketing and purse snatchings do happen, and tourists are prime targets.
 Travelers in Belgrade should keep their belongings on them at all times, and never out of sight.

-In Serbia, difficult economic conditions have sparked the growth of an organized criminal class, and violent crime is most often associated with organized crime activities.
+In Serbia, difficult economic conditions have sparked the growth of organized crime, and violent crime is most often associated with this.

 But travelers shouldn't be too worried.
-Tourists are almost never the targets of violent crime, but Mafia-style reprisals have occurred.
+Tourists are almost never the target of violent crime, but Mafia-style reprisals have occurred.

 When those kinds of crimes happen, innocent bystanders may become unintended victims of crime.
 You should be especially on guard in city centers here, just as you would anywhere else in the world.

-An example: In Serbia it is prohibited to take pictures of the old annex to the Ministry of Defense building or the old Ministry of the Interior building.
+It is prohibited to take pictures of the old annex to the Ministry of Defense building or the old Ministry of the Interior building.
 Be careful taking street photography, and ask first if you're unsure.
 Possession or dealing of drugs is punished with strict penalties usually including a prison term.